 Lecturers’ Surveys at Ghent University

 In the run-up to the institutional review, Ghent University held a lecturers’ survey for the first time in 2015 (in Dutch).
 The purpose of this survey was to compare the lecturers’ input to the input of other interal and external stakeholders (students, alumni, …).
-From 2020 onwards, new lecturers’ surveys will be organized.
+New lecturers’ surveys will be organized from 2020 onwards.

 What are Lecturers’ Surveys?